sarahyost/saife-endpoint-library/source/index.md

 ##Developer Account

-You will need to set up a **SAIFE Dashboard** account to get started.
+You will need to set up a free **SAIFE® Dashboard** account to get started.
 Visit [dashboard.saifeinc.com](https://dashboard.saifeinc.com) and register with your email address.
 You may want to create an organization and a group at your first log-in - endpoint applications will require an organizationID to be provisioned and a groupID to communicate with other applications.

 Later, you can create your own custom management dashboard using SAIFE's Management Services API, but for now, the SAIFE Dashboard will make provisioning and testing applications much easier.

 ##Start Coding

-Please refer to these sample applications on github, which showcase the features of the APIs: [https://github.com/saifeinc/examples-saife-endpoint-lib](https://github.com/saifeinc/examples-saife-endpoint-lib)
+Please refer to the sample applications on SAIFE's [Github account](https://github.com/saifeinc/examples-saife-endpoint-lib), which showcase the features of the Library.

  * **SaifeEchoDemo** - A simple, secure messaging and sessions application using SAIFE Endpoint Library.

-The [Anatomy of a SAIFE Application](#anatomy-of-a-saife-application) section, below, provides an in-depth explanation of the anatomy of a SAIFE application.
+The [Anatomy of a SAIFE Application](#anatomy-of-a-saife-application) section, below, provides an in-depth explanation of how a SAIFE messaging application can be built.

 ###Simple Build Command

 Use the following command to build a single file application.
 Set the environment variable to the location of SAIFE Endpoint Library.

-`export SAIFE_HOME=~/Development/Saife`
+`~$ export SAIFE_HOME=~/Development/Saife`

-`g++ -o hello_world hello_world.cc -I$SAIFE_HOME/include -L$SAIFE_HOME/lib/saife -lsaife -lCecCryptoEngine -lroxml`
+`~$ g++ -o hello_world hello_world.cc -I$SAIFE_HOME/include -L$SAIFE_HOME/lib/saife -lsaife -lCecCryptoEngine -lroxml`